matthiaaas/otto-assistant/README.md

 Info
 > Otto, wer ist Barack Obama?

-To stop the assistant just close the windows or - when using the terminal - interrupt the program with the shortcut `ctrl + c`.
+To stop the assistant just close the window or - when using the terminal - interrupt the program with the shortcut `ctrl + c`.

 ## Setup